dwmkerr/dwmkerr.com/dwmkerr.com/content/post/2026/fable-vs-my-chemical-romance/index.md

 However, on a drive back from a physiotherapy appointment, I was thinking "why not kick off a monster job" - the music on Spotify was My Chemical Romance who I'd [just seen at Anfield](https://www.theguardian.com/music/2026/jul/01/my-chemical-romance-review-anfield-stadium-liverpool-uk-tour).
 The concert was great so I decided the goal would be "make me a home version. singalong karaoke style lyrics on the screen. official videos where they exist, live footage otherwise".
 I'd also prompt a few tips around process but let it run.
 Downloading video, searching for lyrics and setlist, synchronising, non of them too hard but a lot of jobs to orchestrate and validate.

-This is *not* a good test of coding practices, which with my teams are far more goverened, grounded and constrained (**[TODO: link to agentic engineering]**) but a fun open ended exercise.
+This is *not* a good test of coding practices, which with my teams are far more goverened, grounded and constrained (see [Agentic Engineering Protocols](/agentic-orchestration-protocols/)) but a fun open ended exercise.
 (In fact, probably very little to learn here I just had a little time to kick off the job and was curious).

 Here is my mission: